neo-project/docs/docs/en-us/sc/deploy/invoke.md

 ### Dynamic call demonstration

 In Visual Studio 2017 compile the preceding dynamic call code into d.avm.
-Next we are going to do a dynamic call to invoke an ordinary contract a.avm using NEO-GUI.
+Next we are going to do a dynamic call to invoke an ordinary contract a.avm using Neo-GUI.

 #### Deploying the smart contract